crazy-max/docker-fail2ban/examples/jails/traefik/README.md

 Traefik will write logs into `/var/log/access.log` for HTTP status code `400-499` and bind the folder to `/var/log/traefik` on the host.

 It will also create a [Basic Authentication](https://docs.traefik.io/configuration/entrypoints/#basic-authentication) mechanism through `/htpasswd` file.
-You can populate this file with the following command :
+You can populate this file with the following command:

 ```
 $ docker pull httpd:2.4-alpine